 - Preheat oven to 350°.
-In a large skillet, heat butter over medium-high heat.
+In a Dutch oven, heat butter over medium-high heat.
 Add onion and pepper; cook and stir until tender.
 Stir in flour until blended; gradually stir in broth.
 Bring to a boil; cook and stir 2 minutes.
 Reduce heat; stir in tomatoes, seasonings and, if desired, jalapeno.
 Cook 5 minutes.
 Add chili and cream cheese; stir until cream cheese is melted.
 Stir in chicken.

 - Spoon about 1/2 cup filling across center of each tortilla; sprinkle each with 1/4 cup Colby-Monterey Jack cheese.
 Fold bottom and sides over filling and roll up.
 Place in two greased 13x9-in. baking dishes.

 Bake, covered, 35-40 minutes or until heated through.
 If desired, serve with salsa.

 Freeze option: Cool unbaked casseroles; cover and freeze.
 To use, partially thaw in refrigerator overnight.
 Remove from refrigerator 30 minutes before baking.
 Preheat oven to 350°.
 Cover casserole with foil; bake as directed, increasing baking time to 50-55 minutes or until heated through and a thermometer inserted in center reads 160°.
 Yield: 2 casseroles (6 servings each).

 Sweet White Wine

 Enjoy this recipe with a sweet white wine such as Moscato or a sweet Riesling.